Casualties of the Iraq War: Reviews

+According to a 2017 review by Keith Krause of the Graduate Institute of International and Development Studies, Geneva, Switzerland, "the consensus seems to be that around 150,000 people died violently as a result of the fighting between 2003 and 2006."

 Undercounting

 Some studies estimating the casualties due to the war in Iraq say there are various reasons why the estimates and counts may be low.

 Morgue workers have alleged that official numbers underestimate the death toll.
 The bodies of some casualties do not end up in morgue and thus may go unrecorded.
 In 2006, The Washington Post reported: "Police and hospitals often give widely conflicting figures of those killed in major bombings.
 In addition, death figures are reported through multiple channels by government agencies that function with varying efficiency."

 A January 31, 2008 Perspective in the New England Journal of Medicine contains the following discussion of undercounting Iraqi civilian casualties in household surveys: